-Before applying for a Dentons SIPP or Sippchoice Bespoke SIPP, it is important that you read the product Key Features and Terms and Conditions of Business.
+Before applying for a full asset SIPP or single portfolio SIPP, it is important that you read the product Key Features and Terms and Conditions of Business.
 These documents can be found:

-If you decide that a Dentons SIPP or Sippchoice Bespoke SIPP is suitable for you, the application can be completed online or downloaded and posted to us.
+If you decide that a full asset SIPP or single portfolio SIPP is suitable for you, the application can be completed online or downloaded and posted to us.

 Before starting the SIPP application, you will require the following information: